clusterlib/clusterlib/doc/user_guide.rst

 .. literalinclude:: ../examples/simple-launcher/main.py

-In order to do this, we first modify or add to the original script some call to the NO-SQL database which will indicate the parameter combinations that have been evaluated.
+First, we modify or add to the original script some call to the NO-SQL database which will indicate the parameter combinations that have been evaluated.